Start Pre-painting Lessons

 Making the boxes and painting support panels.

 Here are the lidded boxes with the 22x30 painting panels all sanded.
 Four days work.
-Two sizes to go, plus paint.
+Two sizes to go, plus painting them.

 Sanding the boards